Port of Spain, Trinidad & Tobago

 If you are thinking about moving to Port of Spain, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Yes, the housing is double and maybe even triple in some areas.
 Average housing is $4000 US to $7000 US.
 Furnished housings go for more when available. **Utilities are cheaper than Houston.
-Cable / Internet and Electric are 1/4 the price we paid in the states," remarked one expat who made the move to Port of Spain.
+Cable / Internet and Electric are 1/4 the price we paid in the states," said one expat who made the move to Port of Spain.

 How do I meet people in Port of Spain?